-Due to family commitments I restarted in the hobby as and when timed allowed and got back in to structural modelling with a railway bias.
+Over time the hobby was put on the back burner due to family and work commitments.
+I restarted the hobby as and when time allowed about 25 years ago and got back into structural modelling with a railway bias.
 With my interest in IT, it was a natural progression to try to see how it could be used to help me make models.
-I have used computers and various programmes, both free and paid for, to draw wagon and coach sides which can be used as templates to make my models.
+I have used computers and various programs, both free and paid for, to draw wagon and coach sides which could be used as templates to make my models.